UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_05.md

 We will use “deployment” to refer to this data, where we do **not** have access to the target values.

-Deployment error is the thing we *really* care about.
+Deployment score is the thing we *really* care about.

-We use validation and test errors as proxies for deployment error, and we hope they are similar.
+We use validation and test scores as proxies for deployment score, and we hope they are similar.

 So, if our model does well on the validation and test data, we hope it